How are SpLDs assessed at Imperial College?

 Specific Learning Difficulties must be identified by either a psychologist or an assessor with a PATOSS practising certificate.
 Assessments are completed on a 1:1 basis and consist of a series of standardised ability, literacy and cognitive tasks (or tests) and an interview.
 The appointment lasts around 2.5 to 3 hours.
 You will receive a report detailing the results within fifteen working days.

-In all cases, we can only partially pay the funding of diagnostic assessments for students:
+In all cases, we can only partially pay the funding of diagnostic assessments if you are:

-- who are currently fully enrolled and have contacted the Disability Advisory Service
+- currently fully enrolled and have contacted the Disability Advisory Service

-Students who are in the final year of study will only be assessed if an appointment for a diagnostic assessment is scheduled before the Easter vacation.
+If you are in the final year of study, you will only be assessed if an appointment for a full diagnostic assessment is scheduled before the Easter holiday.